-Do you want to know how to avoid damp, moisture and mould in your shed?
+Do you want to know how to avoid dampness, moisture and mould in your shed?

-We have been insulating our sheds for over 25 years – that’s a lot of cozy sheds.
-Its’s safe to say that we know what it takes to do the job right.
+And that’s where shed insulation can come in handy.
+We have been insulating garden sheds for over 25 years – that’s a lot of cosy sheds.
+So, it’s safe to say we’re kind of the experts when it comes to insulation for sheds.

 There’s a fair bit of information out there on how to insulate a shed but not much reasoning as to what is the best way and why.

-What materials do you need to insulate your shed?
+What materials do you need to insulate a shed?

 Firstly, you need to determine your framing size to figure out how much room you have to fit in your Insulation.

-Gillies and Mackay framing is 75mm allowing 50mm of insulation and a 25mm air gap.
+Gillies and Mackay’s framing is 75mm allowing 50mm of insulation and a 25mm air gap.

 If your framing is less than 75mm you may need to use a thinner board of insulation to accommodate the air gap.

-2. Insulation: Bubble wrap vs fiberglass wool vs foil backed insulation
+2. Insulation: Bubble wrap vs fibreglass wool vs foil backed insulation

-Using bubble wrap for insulation is dangerous if you plan on putting electrics in your Shed, which is often the case for why people might be thinking of lining and insulating their shed in the first place.
+Using bubble wrap for insulation is dangerous if you plan on putting electrics in your Shed, which is often the case if you’re thinking of lining and insulating their shed in the first place🔥.

-So polystyrene or bubble wrap are a major no no!
+So polystyrene or bubble wrap is a major no-no!
 They can combust with electrics and set the whole shed on fire.
-Not cool.

 Do not follow the advice in this article – we do not recommend this solution.